Become a Master Gardener

 Do you have a love of gardening?
-Do you know more about Swiss Chard than is appropriate for the average individual to know?
-Or do you enjoy teaching others about a subject that is important to you?
+Do bees just make you “buzz” with enthusiasm?
+Do you enjoy sharing with others about a topic that is important to you?

-What are the certification requirements to become a Master Gardener?
+What are the certification requirements to become a Master Gardener Volunteer?

-After being accepted into the Master Gardener program, a volunteer becomes an Intern and completes 48 hours of Core Course horticultural education taught by University of Minnesota staff.
+After being accepted into the Master Gardener program, a volunteer becomes an Intern and complete 50+ hours of Core Course horticultural education taught by University of Minnesota staff.
 Topics covered in the Core Training include:

 • Soils